HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Numerical Results

-Fig.~\ref{fig:Performance_degradation}~\subref{fig:ITALoRA} shows the performance degradation of the ITALoRA method when the global model is truncated to smaller client ranks.
-As the truncation increases, the model's accuracy decreases, indicating a loss of information.
+Fig.~\ref{fig:Performance_degradation}~\subref{fig:ITALoRA} plots the classification accuracy with the increasing of communication rounds under ITALoRA when the global model is truncated to smaller client ranks.
+As the level of truncation increases, the model's accuracy decreases, indicating a loss of information.
 In contrast, our IFALoRA method in Fig.~\ref{fig:Performance_degradation}~\subref{fig:IFALoRA} uses a freezing strategy, eliminating the need for truncation.
 This allows each client to maintain the same accuracy performance level as the global model.
 Additionally, both IFALoRA and ITALoRA have the same parameter size during training, ensuring communication efficiency while IFALoRA avoids the performance loss associated with truncation.